On asymptotic properties of high moments of compound Poisson distribution: Proof of Theorem 1.1

 \section{Proof of Theorem 1.1}

-We prove Theorem 1.1 with the help of the method proposed in \cite{TE} to study the asymptotic behavior of the Bell numbers $B^{(k)}$ and then modified in \cite{K-1} in applications to the case of Bell polynomials $B_k(x)$ (1.6).
-This method is based on the observation that the local limit theorem is valid for an auxiliary random variable $Z$ such that the probability $P(Z=k)$ is proportional to $u^k B_k/k!$.
-The idea to use the local limit theorem in order to get the asymptotic properties of combinatorial items dates back to the works by E. A. Bender (see \cite{Be} and also \cite{FS,GLN}).
-In particular, the local limit theorems has been used in the studies of the limiting behavior of the Stirling numbers $S^k_r, 1\le r\le k$ as $k,r \to\infty$.
+We prove Theorem 1.1 with the help of the method proposed in \cite{TE} to study the asymptotic behavior of the Bell numbers $B^{(k)}$ and then modified in \cite{K-1} in applications to the case of Bell polynomials $B_k(x)$ (1.3).
+This method is based on the observation that the local limit theorem is valid for an auxiliary random variable $Z$ such that the probability $P(Z=k)$ is proportional to $ B_k$.
+The use of the local limit theorem in order to get the asymptotic properties of combinatorial items dates back to the works by E. A. Bender (see \cite{Be} and also \cite{FS,GLN}).
 Further use of this technique developed in \cite{Be} and other papers would require proofs of more statements such as the log-concavity of the sequence $M_k(x)$.
-Therefore we prefer to stay within the frameworks of the stochastic version of the method outlined in \cite{TE}.
+We stay within the frameworks of the stochastic version of the method outlined in \cite{TE}.